da-the-dev/obsidian-notes/Differential equations/Slope fields.md

-Most of the time we cannot solve the a [[Differential equations|differential equation]].
+Also called direction fields, isoclines (direct translation from Russian books) Most of the time we cannot solve the a [[Differential equations|differential equation]].
 However, we can approximate.
 # Idea
 - First derivative represents *slopes*